5 Tips for Staining Cottage Siding

 Sometimes we don’t have the luxury of waiting for a perfect day to stain the cottage.

-On hot and sunny days, begin with the west and north sides of the building in the morning hours.
-The afternoon should be allocated for the east and south sides of the cottage.
+On hot and sunny days, begin with the shaded sides of the building in the morning hours and follow the sun through the day to avoid working in direct sunlight.

-Staining or painting in direct sunlight conditions is painfully uncomfortable.
+Staining or painting in direct sunlight can be very uncomfortable.
 In addition, the intensity of the sun’s rays might impact the quality of the job.

 Pour about 25% of the stain from the can into the bucket, pail, or can you want to use to do the work.
 This minimizes the mess in the event there is a spill.
 The strategy also enables you to use the stain efficiently.

-Sometimes the remaining paint is dirty, so we want to minimize the amount we pour back into the original can at the end of the job.
+Sometimes the remaining paint in the work can is dirty at the end of the day, so we want to minimize the amount we pour back into the original can when the job is complete.

 Special tip: When multiple cans are needed, it is advisable to combine the cans before you start to ensure the colour doesn’t change.
-In theory the hardware store gets the mix exact, but that’s not always the case.
+Ideally, the hardware store gets the mix exact, but that’s not always the case.

 Stir frequently to maintain steady tint.

 Pick a small area that is not easily visible and do a test spot.
 It is better to check to make sure the siding absorbs the stain properly and the colour appears as expected.

 Strive to apply a consistent wet edge.
 Focus on two or three boards at a time.
 Lap marks might turn up when the stain dries if the application isn’t done properly.
 Start at the top of the cottage and work your way down.
 Stain across complete boards.

 By: Andrew Walker